Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Initial conditions

-and in this case the value of $r_m$ can be obtained solving \eqref{rm} only numerically.
-The left frame of Figure \ref{fig_rhoGauss} shows different density profiles given by \eqref{rho_Gauss} for different values of $n$, all with the same amplitude $\delta_m=0.5$.
-The Gaussian shape with the peak in the centre (n=0) is plotted with a dotted line.
+In this case the value of $r_m$ needs to be obtained by solving \eqref{rm} numerically.
+The left frame of Figure \ref{fig_rhoGauss} shows different density profiles given by \eqref{rho_Gauss} for different values of $n$, all with the same amplitude $\delta_m=0.5$, where the Gaussian shape with the peak in the centre (n=0) is plotted with a dashed line.
+The density profiles given by \eqref{rho_Gauss} are completely non compensated, without a region of underdensity, with $n$ playing the same role of $\lambda$ in the previous section.